stac-utils/stac-fastapi/docs/src/tips-and-tricks.md

 ## Enable the Context extension

+!!!
+Warning

+    The `ContextExtension` is deprecated and will be removed in 3.0.
+See https://github.com/radiantearth/stac-api-spec/issues/396

 The Context STAC extension provides information on the number of items matched and returned from a STAC search.
 This is required by various other STAC-related tools, such as the pystac command-line client.
 To enable the extension, edit your backend's `app.py` and add the following import: